haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/modules_parameters.md

 ## Set of available modules

 Below is presented the list of available modules.
-For detailed explannation of each modules and their respective parameters, please refere to [the online documentation](https://bonvinlab/haddock3/).
+For detailed explanation of each module and their respective parameters, please refer to [the online documentation](https://bonvinlab/haddock3/).
-You can also use the `haddock3-cfg` command line to get information of each module and their parameters ([documentation here](./clis.md#haddock3-cfg)).
+You can also use the `haddock3-cfg` command line to get information on each module and their parameters ([documentation here](./clis.md#haddock3-cfg)).

 ### Topology modules